Personal Hygiene Habits: How To Take Care Of Your Body

 Remember to keep a hand cream in your emergency bag to moisturize your hands whenever you wash them.

 Thankfully deodorants come in travel size too.
-So buy one and add to your personal hygiene emergency bag.
+So buy one and add it to your personal hygiene emergency bag.

 You would be glad you have deodorant on hand when you need to freshen up on hot sunny days.